pedromuraki/songkick-js/README.md

 ## How it works

-All methods makes an AJAX request to the Songkick API and returns a promise with a JSON object containing the data received.
+All methods makes an AJAX request to the Songkick API and returns a promise with a JSON object containing the response data.

 Example calling the `getUpcomingEvents` method: